-Debanuj Dasgupta, Board Co-Chair is Assistant Professor of Geography and Women’s, Gender, Sexuality Studies at the University of Connecticut.
+Debanuj Dasgupta (Board Co-Chair)(S/He) is Assistant Professor of Feminist Studies at the University of California, Santa Barbara.
 Debanuj’s research and teaching focuses on racialized regulation of space, and the global governance of migration, sexuality, and HIV.
 Prior to his doctoral degree, Debanuj worked for over sixteen years within several international development agencies, HIV/AIDS, LGBT rights and immigrant rights organizations in India and the US.
 In 1994, Debanuj founded the first HIV prevention program for men who have sex with men and gay men in Kolkata, and since relocating to the United States has organized LGBT immigrants & asylum seekers in the New York tri state area.
-Debanuj serves on the political geography editorial board of the Geography Compass.
-He is the recipient of the Ford Foundation funded New Voices Fellowship, American Association of Geographers and National Science Foundation funded T. J. Reynolds National Award in Disability Studies, and the Emerging Activist Award from the International AIDS Society.
-His scholarly work has been published in journals such as Disability Studies Quarterly, Contemporary South Asia, SEXUALITIES, Gender, Place & Culture, and the Scholar and the Feminist (S&F online).
-He is the co-editor of Friendship As Social Justice Activism: Critical Solidarities in Global Perspective (forthcoming from Seagull Press/University of Chicago Press), and Queering Digital India: Activisms, Identities and Subjectivities (forthcoming from the University of Edinburgh Press/Oxford University Press).
+Debanuj serves on the political geography editorial board of the Geography Compass, and on the Sexual Harassment and Anti-Bullying Taskforce of the American Association of Geographers.
+He is the recipient of the Junior Scholar Award in Transregional Studies: Inter-Asian Contexts and Connections from the Social Science Research Council; the Ford Foundation funded New Voices Fellowship, American Association of Geographers and National Science Foundation funded T. J. Reynolds National Award in Disability Studies, and the Emerging Activist Award from the International AIDS Society.
+His scholarly work has been published in journals such as Disability Studies Quarterly, Contemporary South Asia, SEXUALITIES, Gender, Place & Culture, Human Geography, Women’s Studies in Communication and the Scholar and the Feminist (S&F online).
+He is the co-editor of Friendship As Social Justice Activism: Critical Solidarities in Global Perspective (Seagull Press/University of Chicago Press), and Queering Digital India: Activisms, Identities and Subjectivities (University of Edinburgh Press/Oxford University Press).

 Monique Guishard is a participatory action researcher, a de-colonial ethicist with expertise in using Brown feminist (Black, Latina, & indigenous feminist epistemologies) to theorize back to conventional research ethics frameworks.
 Monique is a community college professor committed to student-centered, culturally relevant, blended learning andragogy.
 Guishard is a member of the Bronx Community Research Review Board (BxCRRB) and a founding member of the Public Science Project.